-Desertification and flooding among the consequences of the greenhouse effect
+Consequences of the greenhouse effect

 The greenhouse effect is a natural phenomenon and is beneficial for us.
 Certain gases in the atmosphere retain part of the thermal radiation emitted by the Earth's surface after being heated by the sun, this maintains the planet's temperature at a level suitable for the development of life.
+Human action — through activities such as industry, intensive agriculture and livestock farming, or transport —, however, has increased the presence of these gases in the atmosphere — mainly, carbon dioxide and methane as a result of the burning of fossil fuels such as coal, oil or gas —, causing them to retain more heat and to increase the temperature on the planet.
+This is what we know as global warming.

 HOW THE GREENHOUSE EFFECT IS PRODUCED